 Teachers will not be required to complete a portfolio for Domains 1-3.
 A portfolio will be required for Domain 4 only, for non-tenured teachers and those in the cohort being observed in any given year.
-The due date for Domain 4 Portfolio will be April 1 or the first day back in April, if April 1 falls on a holiday.
-Teachers will be required to submit two (2) artifacts per component for the Domain 4 Portfolio.
+The due date for the Domain 4 Portfolio submission will be April 1 or the first day back in April, if April 1 falls on a holiday.
 Portfolios will be scored using the Charles County Public Schools rubrics that are referenced in Appendix 3.